Implementation Hub for Educators and Families

 Check out our Partner Reading Tools!

-Professional Development Resources for CE Credits for Educators:
+Professional Development Resources for Educators:

-Accessible Educational Materials and Bookshare through edWeb:
+• Accessible Educational Materials and Bookshare through edWeb:

 Bookshare teamed up with EALA to create a webinar about Making Accessible Educational Materials Available to Students Who Need Them.
 Join edWeb, it’s free, and you can earn CE certificates that are accepted for PD hours and teacher license renewal in 44 states

 Bookshare teamed up with the IRIS Center at Vanderbilt University to create a PD module titled Bookshare: Providing Accessible Materials for Students with Print Disabilities.
-Create a free log-in and earn PD credits through the IRIS Center.
+Create a free log-in and earn PD credits through the Iris Center.

 K through 12 families: